Sewdn/meteor-collection-behaviours/README.md

 ```

 #### TODO
-- add options to choose the name of the createdAd and updateAt fields
+- add options to choose the name of the createdAt and updateAt fields
 - add options to enable/disable createdAt, updatedAt timestamp

 --------------------------------------------------------------------------------